-- \ Planning Opportunity: In many cases, where facts are not available and future potential value is not clear, many taxpayers sell the security position to an unrelated third party, for a nominal amount, in order to close the transaction, guarantee a capital loss and establish the year of deductibility.
+Planning Opportunity: In many cases, where facts are not available and future potential value is not clear, many taxpayers sell the security position to an unrelated third party, for a nominal amount, to close the transaction, guarantee a capital loss and establish the year of deductibility.
 Generally, and for this purpose (disallowance of a loss), the IRS defines related parties to be the seller's immediate family: brother or sisters (whole or half-blood), spouses, ancestors and lineal descendants.
-In laws, for example, are not considered members of the seller's family.
-Brokers can also facilitate a taxpayer's loss by purchasing or enabling abandonment of the worthless securities. - → Build Back Better Act (BBBA) Key Provisions: The BBBA proposes to amend the treatment of a loss from a worthless security so that the loss is realized on the day the security becomes worthless rather than on the last day of the taxable year.
-This would add additional scrutiny to this event and re-emphasize the need for proper documentation.
-The BBBA also expands the definition of a security for purposes of the worthless securities rules to include partnership issued debt.
+In-laws, for example, are not considered members of the seller's family.
+Brokers can also facilitate a taxpayer's loss by purchasing or enabling abandonment of the worthless securities.